season-lab/SymFusion/docs/usage.md

 [SymFusion] no more testcases.
 Finishing.
 ```
-and we can see that the generated input is indeed accepted by the program:
+and we can see that the generated input is indeed accepted by the non-instrumented program:
 ```
 $ ./example out/queue/id\:000001\,src\:id\:000000
 Correct value [deadbeef] :)